hemberg-lab/scmap/README.md

 Single-cell RNA-seq (scRNA-seq) is widely used to investigate the composition of complex tissues since the technology allows researchers to define cell-types using unsupervised clustering of the transcriptome.
 However, due to differences in experimental methods and computational analyses, it is often challenging to directly compare the cells identified in two different experiments.
 Here, we present scmap, a method for projecting cells from a scRNA-seq experiment on to the cell-types identified in a different experiment.

 ## Cloud-based scmap

-A Cloud implementation of __scmap__ can be used for free without any restriction [here](http://www.hemberg-lab.cloud/scmap).
 Instructions on how to set it up on your own Cloud are available [here](https://github.com/hemberg-lab/scmap-shiny).

 ## Questions